 Deadline to apply for a tax extension

-Just like sole proprietors, you still have to pay estimated taxes by the usual filing deadline that corresponds with your business type:
+Just like sole proprietors, you still have to may estimated tax payments by the usual filing deadline that corresponds with your business type:

 If you’re having trouble calculating the amount of estimated tax you need to pay the IRS, we recommend reading our summary article How to Calculate and Pay Estimated Quarterly Taxes.
-And as always, we recommend asking your CPA to look everything over, just to be safe.
+And as always, we recommend hiring a tax professional to look everything over, just to be safe.